-Yes, walking is good for you as it is an aerobic exercise that burns calories, improves circulation, and makes you feel energized.
+Yes, walking is good for you as it is an aerobic exercise that burns calories, leads to improved circulation, and makes you feel energized.
 If you are a beginner, start walking for 30 minutes at a slow pace and increase the time and intensity every day.

 Is too much walking harmful?

 Yes.
 You should always aim to do aerobic exercises, like walking, for no more than 1-2 hours a day.
-Walking for more than 2 hours may strain your knees and legs and exhaust your energy.
+Regular walking for short intervals can lead to increased energy levels and improved posture.
+However, walking for more than 2 hours may strain your knees and legs and exhaust your energy.

 Is walking better than running?

 Walking has more benefits compared to running.
-As walking is a low-to-moderate intensity aerobic exercise, it helps you lose weight, improves your heart health, and increases your lung capacity.
+As walking is a low-to-moderate intensity aerobic exercise, it helps you lose weight, improves your heart health, and leads to improved lung function.
 However, running burns more calories and aids weight loss.